codeforamerica/cityvoice/getting_started.md

 #### Database setup

-Postgres is the officially supported database for CityVoice (see "Note on database options" below.)
+Postgres is the "known-to-run" database for CityVoice (see "Note on database options" below.)
 If you're on a Mac, we suggest running [Postgres.app](http://postgresapp.com/).

-Review the [database.yml](config/database.yml) file and make any necessary changes based on your local setup.
-By default, the app will look for your Postgres credentials in the `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` environment variables.
+By default, the `database.yml` in this repo will look for your Postgres credentials in the `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` environment variables and expect a normal localhost connection.

+Feel free to edit [database.yml](config/database.yml) for your own local database setup if if differs from this opinionated default

 Create the database tables: